gocraft/work/README.md

 * You can pause jobs from being processed from a specific queue by setting a "paused" redis key (see `redisKeyJobsPaused`)
 * Conversely, jobs in the queue will resume being processed once the paused redis key is removed

+## Job concurrency

+* You can control job concurrency using `JobOptions{MaxConcurrency: <num>}`.
+* Unlike the WorkerPool concurrency, this controls the limit on the number jobs of that type that can be active at one time by within a single redis instance
+* This works by putting a precondition on enqueuing function, meaning a new job will not be scheduled if we are at or over a job's `MaxConcurrency` limit
+* A redis key (see `redisKeyJobsLock`) is used as a counting semaphore in order to track job concurrency per job type
+* The default value is `0`, which means "no limit on job concurrency"

 ### Terminology reference
 * "worker pool" - a pool of workers
 * "worker" - an individual worker in a single goroutine.
 Gets a job from redis, does job, gets next job...